jeetshorey123/flirt/README.md

 - **Photo**: Replace `static/images/profile.jpg`
 - **Text**: Customize labels and placeholders in the template

-## Security Notes
+## Privacy & Security

+- 🔒 **Reviews are private** - Not displayed publicly to maintain authenticity
+- 📊 Only average rating and total count are shown publicly
+- 👤 Admin can view all reviews at `/admin/reviews`
-- Change the `SECRET_KEY` in production
+- 🔑 Change the `SECRET_KEY` in production
-- Configure proper Row Level Security policies in Supabase
+- 🛡️ Configure proper Row Level Security policies in Supabase
-- Consider adding rate limiting for review submissions
+- ⏱️ Consider adding rate limiting for review submissions

 ## Support